conan-io/conan-io.github.io/_posts/2019-11-13-New-conan-release-1-20.markdown

 ## Support for system libraries

 Another useful improvement coming to the `cpp_info` model is the system libraries.
-It is very common that libraries require consumers to link to system libraries like `pthread`, `m` or `Ws2_32`.
+Commonly, libraries require consumers to link to system libraries like `pthread`, `m` or `Ws2_32`.

 This was normally done appending those system libs to the `cpp_info.libs` and therefore, mixing package libraries with the